blakjakau/dev.jakbox.code/readme.md

 - dark mode

 >**Please Note**
-> Only works in desktop, chromium-based browsers (Chrome, Chromium, Edge, Opera) - turns out Brave disables the File System API (UPDATE: JAN 2022 apparently shortly after writing this Brave added a flag to enable file-system-access-api which can be turned on here  brave://flags/#file-system-access-api ), Firefox and Safari have not (and may never) implement, and AFAIK no mobile browsers support it.
+> Only works in desktop, chromium-based browsers (Chrome, Chromium, Edge, Opera) - turns out Brave disables the File System API, Firefox and Safari have not (and may never) implement, and AFAIK no mobile browsers support it.

+> UPDATE: JAN 2022 apparently shortly after writing this Brave added a flag to enable file-system-access-api which can be turned on here  brave://flags/#file-system-access-api

+> UPDATE: Desktop Safari has partial support for the File System Access API some time after version 15, the current implementation is not usable for this project.